AT-Education/behavioral-interview/README.md

 **Task:** My task was to ensure that all initiatives were delivered on time while maintaining high quality across the board.

 **Action:**

 1. **Backlog Prioritization:**
-   - Conducted a backlog prioritization session using the "cost of delay" technique with stakeholders to stack-rank tasks based on urgency and importance.
+   - Conducted a backlog prioritization session using the ["cost of delay by duration(CD3)" technique](CD3.md) with stakeholders to stack-rank tasks based on urgency and importance.
 2. **Phasing and Sizing:**
    - Broke down stories into T-shirt sizes and set clear delivery milestones based on business value.
 3. **Resource Allocation:**